AnaG0307/MindFlow/README.md

 - Back-end: Ana and Edita
 - Connecting front-end and back-end: Imane - tester

-We have tried and distribute the workload as evenly as possible, however if one area takes more time/is more labour intensive than others then our team-mates steped in to help as required.
+We have tried to distribute the workload as evenly as possible, however if one area takes more time/is more labour intensive than others then our team-mates steped in to help as required.

 #### **Communication Tools:**